gilnam74/vex-sneppet/Programming-basics.md

 Obviously, if data could be any piece of information that comes into a program we need to **sort out** (structure) somehow all varieties of this information, otherwise, we would not be able to deal with it efficiently.
 The number of options in which form the information could be presented is limited.
 A number of wheels in a car is a digit.
 List of students is a stack of characters (students names).
 Time is also a digit.
 And a path to a file is also a stack of characters.

-**Data type** — is exact form in which any piece of information can be represented.
+**Data type** — is exact form in which any piece of information in a computer program can be represented.

+We will examine most used in VEX data types: integer, float, string, list.

 ## Variables
 ## Commands